 Over the years various researchers have duplicated Townsend Brown’s flying disc carousel experiment in small scale rigs; e.g., Larry Deavenport.
 More recently, in his laboratory in Texas, inventor Kim Zorzi has produced a stunning demonstration of Brown’s flying disc technology.
 Rather than using flying discs, Zorzi designed his airfoils as 12 inch flying wings which bear a close resemblance to the profile of the B-2 bomber.
 He carried out his tests between 2009 and 2011.
 He attached ionizer wires to the leading and trailing edges of each wing and supplied them with 30 kv DC, with the positive polarity on the leading edge.
 Below is a youtube video he shot of his flying wings in flight.
 As seen here, at their top speed the wings appear to turn the carousel at about one half revolution per second as they fly a 6 foot diameter circular course.
 This translates into a speed of about 9.4 feet per second or about 6 miles per hour.

 Youtube video of Kim Zorzi’s flying wings.

-In a follow up experiment, using a carousel suspension, Zorzi flew electrokinetic wings having a wingspan of 24 inches around a 20 foot diameter course at around 1/2 rpm.
+In a follow up experiment, using a carousel suspension, Zorzi flew electrokinetic wings having a wingspan of 24 inches around a 20 foot diameter course at around one half revolution per second.
 This translates into speeds of 21 miles per hour which is comparable to the speeds that Brown was getting with his 2-1/2 foot diameter electric discs in the Montgolfier Project in Paris.